Augustus

-After the demise of the Second Triumvirate, Augustus restored the outward facade of the free republic, with governmental power vested in the Roman Senate, the executive magistrates and the legislative assemblies, yet he maintained autocratic authority by having the Senate grant him lifetime tenure as commander-in-chief, tribune and censor.
-A similar ambiguity is seen in his chosen names, the implied rejection of monarchical titles whereby he called himself Princeps Civitatis ('First Citizen'), juxtaposed with his adoption of the name Augustus.
+After the demise of the triumvirate, Augustus reached an accord with the remaining Roman elite: he would restore the façade of a free republic, centered around the Senate, the executive magistrates and the legislative assemblies.
+But his control of the military and half of Rome's provinces meant he maintained autocratic power legitimized by his appointment as commander-in-chief of most Roman armies.
+To avoid the appearance of monarchy or dictatorship, he eventually refused to stand for reelection to the consulship, but the Senate granted him the powers of the tribunate and censorship and the titles princeps ('first citizen'), augustus ('the revered'), and pater patriae (lit. 'father of the country'), and named the month of August after him.
+After the death of Lepidus, Augustus also assumed the title of pontifex maximus ('supreme pontiff').

-Augustus dramatically enlarged the empire, annexing Egypt, Dalmatia, Pannonia, Noricum, and Raetia, expanding possessions in Africa, and completing the conquest of Hispania, but he suffered a major setback in Germania.
-Beyond the frontiers, he secured the empire with a buffer region of client states and made peace with the Parthian Empire through diplomacy.
-He reformed the Roman system of taxation, developed networks of roads with an official courier system, established a standing army, established the Praetorian Guard as well as official police and fire-fighting services for Rome, and rebuilt much of the city during his reign.
-Augustus died in AD 14 at age 75, probably from natural causes.
-Persistent rumors, substantiated somewhat by deaths in the imperial family, have claimed his wife Livia poisoned him.
-He was succeeded as emperor by his adopted son Tiberius, Livia's son and former husband of Augustus's only biological child, Julia.
+Augustus dramatically enlarged the Empire, annexing Egypt, Dalmatia, Pannonia, Noricum, and Raetia, expanding possessions in Africa, and completing the conquest of Hispania.
+His expansionism, however, suffered a major setback in Germania.
+Beyond the frontiers, he secured the empire with a buffer region of client states and negotiated peace treaties with the Parthian Empire and Kingdom of Kush.
+He reformed the Roman system of taxation and currency, developed networks of roads with an official courier system, established a standing professional army, established the Praetorian Guard as well as official police and fire-fighting services for the city of Rome, and renovated much of the city during his reign.
+Augustus was a writer and patron of poets such as Virgil, and has been featured in various works of art from ancient to modern times.
+He died in AD 14 at age 75 from natural causes, and the Senate posthumously deified him.
+Persistent rumors have claimed his wife Livia poisoned him.
+He was succeeded as emperor by his stepson and adoptive son Tiberius.

 Name

-As a consequence of Roman customs, society, and personal preference, Augustus (/ɔːˈɡʌstəs/ aw-GUST-əs) was known by many names throughout his life:
+Augustus (/ɔːˈɡʌstəs/ aw-GUST-əs) was known by many names throughout his life: